orangebikelabs/opensqueeze/README.md

 stopped.
 Open Squeeze was released in July 2022 with Orange Squeeze branding and certain other unreleasable components removed, but is otherwise fully-functional.

+## Releases
+Find pre-built APK releases (alpha, beta, and release) in the project's [Github Releases](https://github.com/orangebikelabs/opensqueeze/releases).

+You can also just get the [latest release here](https://github.com/orangebikelabs/opensqueeze/releases/latest).

 ## Building

 Use Android Studio Dolphin (2021.3.1) beta releases to build the project.
+You need to [install and configure](https://developer.android.com/about/versions/12/setup-sdk) the Android SDK first.

 ```
 # .\gradlew assembleRelease